-To enter this contest, you must purchase a 2014 Vermont hunting, fishing, trapping or combination license from the Vermont Fish & Wildlife website.
+To enter this contest, you must purchase either a 2015 Vermont hunting, fishing, trapping or combination license from the Vermont Fish & Wildlife website.
 Licenses purchased from agents or through the mail do not enter you in this contest.

 If you have trouble purchasing a license online, you may call the Fish & Wildlife Department at 802-828-1000 and we can guide you through the process.